-This is the 31st post of a 50 article series for beginners building marketing at B2B startups.
+This is the 31st post of a 50 article series for new marketers at B2B startups.

-If we consider a fresh graduate from college, looking to get into marketing, the following technical skills have become a requirement:
+If you consider a fresh graduate from college, looking to get into marketing, the following technical skills have become a requirement:

 HTML and CSS

 We expect marketers today to be able to go into the code of an email or web page and make basic changes.
-Our marketers shouldn’t need to rely on a clunky content management system — instead, they should have full control over web and email assets by leveraging code.
+Marketers shouldn’t need to rely on a clunky content management system — instead, they should have full control over web and email assets by leveraging code.

 The learn to code movement is far from new, and many folks that are entering the marketing world are coming in with these skills in hand.
-This phenomenon increases the competitive velocity in the marketing field, and mandates that we all get up to speed on basic web development.
+This phenomenon increases the competitive velocity in the marketing field, and mandates that you get up to speed on basic web development.

-If we are leveraging the inbound methodology, all of our marketing activities center around driving traffic to our website, guiding targets to valuable content and convincing them to trade their contact information for that content.
-The underlying foundation of this strategy is the part where we drive traffic to the website, and we do that in large part with SEO (search engine optimization).
+If you are leveraging the inbound methodology, all marketing activities center around driving traffic to your website, guiding targets to valuable content and convincing them to trade their contact information for that content.
+The underlying foundation of this strategy is the part where you drive traffic to the website, and you do that in large part with SEO (search engine optimization).

 From understanding keyword analysis to the effective use of alt tags and inbound links, today’s new marketers should be well versed in basic SEO and be able to enhance their organization’s web presence with quick SEO wins.